You Want a “Consent to Settle” Liability Insurance Policy. Here’s Why. (Part 1)

 Making this distinction requires a close study of the relevant policy and its technical points.
 The right to refuse to consent may lay with “the named insured”, which is often the hospital, facility, or group.
 Conversely, if the right to refuse to consent is the subject of “the insured”, that could mean the doctor.
 It could also mean the group or facility.
 We recognize this latter example is ambiguous.
 The outcome is largely dependent upon your state’s legal precedent.

 The bottom line: Identifying and comprehending these delicate technical points is tricky.
 We advise consulting with an attorney.
 Medical Justice can help you make sense of these complexities.
-Schedule a free consultation with our Founder and CEO, Jeff Segal, MD, JD
+Schedule a consultation with our Founder and CEO, Jeff Segal, MD, JD

 And in the event, you are sued, keep in mind your defense attorney is hired by the carrier insuring you.
 Your carrier is paying the bill.
 This is important because your insurer may tell your defense attorney, “Listen, we’re calling the shots.
 Dr. Doe’s consent isn’t required.
 You defer to our judgment.
 If we want to settle, you’ll settle.”
 Ethically, attorneys are supposed to be zealous advocates for their clients.
 But the policy is the policy.
 If the carrier has the right to settle and be done with the claim, the defense attorney must facilitate that exit gracefully.